enr/clap/README.markdown

 Clap helps you in acceptance tests.

+You can look at [user acceptance test module](https://github.com/enr/clap/tree/master/modules/uat) to see the actual tests for Clap (using Cucumber JVM).

+By the way, to write your own test using the framework you prefer:

 Write a dedicated Guice module, using the same components of your real app, but overriding `Reporter` and `EnvironmentHolder` with other built-in components: `OutputRetainingReporter` and `NoExitEnvironmentHolder`:

 ```java